-If you follow me on SnapChat (@beyondfrosting) you will see that last night I was preparing multiple recipes from my cookbook into bite-sized treats to share with my co-workers today.
+If you follow me on Instagram (@beyondfrosting) you will see that last night I was preparing multiple recipes from my cookbook into bite-sized treats to share with my co-workers today.
 I even made my favorite Banana Split S’mores Parfaits (in a 2-bite size, you guys I can’t even handle the cuteness).
-Umm, I also can’t believe I’m finally on SnapChat.
-I swore up and down I would NEVER be on SnapChat, and guess what?
-It’s kinda fun.

 Okay okay, so this Lemon Macaroon Cheesecake it beyond amazing, and I’m not just saying that.
 The friends who tested this recipe said it was the most favorite one they tried.
 Then I asked you guys on Instagram last week which one you wanted me to share: Mexican Chocolate Mousse Pie or this Lemon Macaroon Cheesecake and you guys actually choose LEMON!
 I couldn’t believe it.